adambatson/duebot/README.md

 ```
 where "name" is the name of the bot on your slack team.

+You'll also need to set your bots API Token to an environment variable named : DUE_BOT_API_TOKEN

 ## TODO
 - Ability to set custom reminders for events
 - Prevent users from adding duplicate events